dialpad/dialtone/packages/dialtone-tokens/.github/CONTRIBUTING.md

 - [sd-transforms](https://github.com/tokens-studio/sd-transforms) for web.
 - [transform](../sync-scripts/transform.ts) As a custom translator for [Figma Variables](https://help.figma.com/hc/en-us/articles/15339657135383-Guide-to-variables-in-Figma).

-It can also be run as part of `nx build dialtone-tokens` which will build and output all different formats.
+It can also be run as part of `nx run dialtone-tokens:build` which will build and output all different formats.

 Next in the process is running Style Dictionary which will output tokens to a variety of different formats.
 We currently output the following: